livenson/vcdm/docs/configuration.rst

 Authentication
 ==============

 CDMI-Proxy supports two authentication schemes: HTTP-Basic and HTTP-Digest.
+Only one schema is supported, i.e. if HTTP-Basic was enabled, HTTP-Digest is not and vice versa.

 In order to use use HTTP-Basic authentication scheme you need to create a file with a list of users in "username:md5hexdigest(password)" format, one entry